 There are plenty more times Tomorrow’s World got its predictions spot on (see touchscreen technology) and, of course, plenty of misses too (see Hissing Sid the robot snooker player).
 What’s clear in each of these examples is how indispensable technology soon becomes in our lives.
 We now struggle to imagine how we ever coped without these inventions.

 That doesn’t happen by itself, though.
-In so many cases, it’s the business world who leads the charge, harnessing the power of new developments in science and technology to develop innovative, game-changing, consumer-friendly products.
-So, which technology will bring the next world-changing product?
+In so many cases, it’s the business world leading the charge, harnessing the power of new developments in science and technology to develop innovative, game-changing, consumer-friendly products.
+So, what technological advancement will bring the next world-changing product?
 And which entrepreneur will make it happen?